gregdek/django-gulp-nginx/README.md

 # Launch the demo
 $ ansible-container run
 ```
 You should now see the output from each container streaming in your terminal window.
-The containers are running in the foreground, and they are running in *development mode*, which means that for each service the *dev_overrides* directive is being included in the configuration.
+The containers are running in the foreground, and by default they are running in *development mode*, which means that for each service the *dev_overrides* directive is being included in the configuration.
 For example, take a look at the *gulp* service definition found in `container.yml`:

 ```
   gulp: